25 nov 2025 kl 11:30 - 26 nov 2025 kl 14:30

 Siri Arntzen-Ratnarajan

-Leader and founder of Fabric+
+Leader and founder of Fabric+, Norway

 Siri Arntzen-Ratnarajan is the leader and founder of Fabric+, a design and place development studio based in Bodø, Tromsø and Oslo.
 She also leads ‘Ageing in the Arctic’, a project series that explores how weather and climate - especially in winter - affect ageing, independence and quality of life.
 Ageing in the Arctic is a project that integrates disciplines such as architecture and planning, medicine, economics and design.
 She has a master's degree in Local Economic Development from the London School of Economics, and has worked internationally with city, regional and urban development for several years, including in the ‘Integrated City Planning’ team at Arup.